houseabsolute/precious/README.md

 When `precious` runs it does the following to determine which commands apply to which paths.

-- The base files to operate on are selected based on the command line option specified.
+- The base files to operate on are selected based on the command line flag specified.
 This is one
   of:
   - `--all` - All files under the project root (the directory containing the precious config file).
   - `--git` - All files in the git repo that have been modified, including staged files.